Overview

 Re-publishing

-To export your retrospective to an external provider for the first time:Choose your destination
+To export your retrospective to an external provider for the first time:Open the Export dropdown

 Set the document title